 “It cannot be our policy to have workers from abroad take jobs while we provide support payments for unemployed Americans,” Sessions said in July.
 “Bad trade deals close factories, and end high paying jobs.
 Excess immigration floods the labor market reducing jobs and wages.”

-4. Sessions Served in the U.S. Army Reserves & Advocates for a Strong U.S. Military
+4. Sessions Served in the U.S. Army Reserve & Advocates for a Strong U.S. Military

 Sessions, who is a ranking member of the Senate Budget Committee, ruffled some feathers as one of three senators to vote against a bill to speed up health care for veterans after it was discovered that wait times at VA hospitals were making it difficult for veterans to receive health care on time.
 As Reuters notes, Sessions was concerned about the budget for the bill.